What networks do the Chainflow Staking Systems operate on?

 What’s the Chainflow Staking System network and roadmap look like?

-I’m running VPS infrastructure for now.
+We're running VPS and bare metal infrastructure for now.
 It's upgradeable with minimal downtime.
 The plan is to scale the servers up as necessary and as finances permit.

-In parallel, my focus is on minimizing security risk and downtime.
+In parallel, our focus is on minimizing security risk and downtime.
 This means adding monitoring, redundancy, and security.
-I’ll also automate services as it makes sense to do so.
+We're also automating services as it makes sense to do so.

-What fee structure will the Chainflow Staking Systems use?
+What fee structure does the Chainflow Staking Systems use?

-The fee structure will change over time.
-I’m learning as I go.
-I’ll update the fee structure to reflect what I’m learning.
+The fee structure changes over time.
+We're learning as we go.
+We'll update the fee structure to reflect what we're learning.

-I’ll provide plenty of notice before changing anything.
-This will allow you to make an informed decision whether to stay with me or move to another staking system.
+We’ll provide plenty of notice before changing anything.
+This will allow you to make an informed decision whether to stay with Chainflow or move to another staking system.

 These principles are to -